metaleap/go-tinylang/README.md

 implement the "tagless final" approach cited in more detail below.
-While this would be the much more desirable approach in a language such as Haskell (*and* when targeting E-DSLs), in Go (and targeting lexed-parsed instead of embeddded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
+While this would be the much more desirable approach in a language such as Haskell (*and* targeting embedded DSLs), in Go (and targeting lexed-and-parsed instead of embedded languages) it immediately necessitates such endless plumbing and hard-coding that any theoretical gains are overshadowed by code bloat.
 (Especially so if one wanted to progress